chkware/HEAD/RFCs/38-workflow/README.md

 - It can also contain tasks that describes scripts those can be run using `/usr/bin/env [SCRIPT-RUNTIME]`.
 - A workflow can contain another workflow as a task

+## Issues

+- how to determine fail in fetch?
+- how to determine fail in validate?